ibexa/documentation-developer/docs/release_notes/ez_platform_v2.4.md

                  enabled: false
     ```

     By default `HS256` is used as signature algorithm for generated token but we strongly recommend switching to SSH keys.

-For more information see [`LexikJWTAuthenticationBundle` installation instruction](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#installation).
+    For more information, see [`LexikJWTAuthenticationBundle` installation instruction](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#installation).

     3\.
 Add `EzSystems\EzPlatformPageBuilder\Security\EditorialMode\TokenAuthenticator` authentication provider to `ezpublish_front` firewall before `form_login` in `app/config/security.yml`: